-Redis has been, from its inception, single threaded – and will remain so at least in 4.0.
+Redis has been, from its inception, single threaded.
 This is a reality that Redis apps, and more recently Redis Modules such as RediSearch , have to work with.

 While keeping things single-threaded makes Redis simple and fast, the downside is that long running commands block the entire server for the duration of query execution.
 Most Redis commands are fast so that is not a problem, but commands like ZUNIONSTORE, LRANGE, SINTER and of course, the infamous KEYS, can block Redis for seconds or minutes, depending on the size of data they are handling.

 While it is extremely fast and uses highly optimized data structures and algorithms, it faces concurrency challenges.
 Depending on the size of your dataset and the cardinality of search queries, they can take anywhere between a few microseconds, to hundreds of milliseconds to seconds in extreme cases.
 And when that happens, the entire Redis server that the engine is running on, is blocked.

 Think, for example, of a full-text query intersecting the terms “hello” and “world”, each with a million entries, and half a million common intersection points.
 To do that in a millisecond, you would have to scan, intersect and rank each result in one nanosecond, which is impossible with current hardware.
 The same applies when indexing a 1000 word document.
 It blocks Redis entirely for that duration.

 So search queries could behave very differently from your average Redis O(1) command, in that they could block the entire server for long periods of time.
 Of course, you could and should split your search index into a cluster, and a cluster version of RediSearch will soon be available as part of Redis Enterprise – but even if we distribute the data across cluster nodes, some queries could be slow.